top of page

 5. Mindful Eating Practices

 "Healthy digestion, assimilation, and elimination begins in the mind.
-Learn the Saumya Two Minute Meditation technique and use it while cooking and before eating.
+Learn the Saumya Two-Minute Meditation technique and use it while cooking and before eating.
 Saumya clients report a decrease in gas, bloating, burping and an increase in satiation." -Veena, Saumya Ayurveda

 6. Daily Routines and Eating Habits

 Creating a daily routine or "dinacharya" is part of Ayurvedic living.
 This routine includes eating meals at consistent times to maintain your body's natural rhythm.
+Your digestive strength (agni) rises and falls throughout the day, and aligning your meals with this natural rhythm is key.

 Saumya graphic of the 6 tastes and best by dosha